gbmhunter/blog/content/electronics/components/connectors/board-to-board/index.md

 ## Overview

-Board-to-board connectors which connect to PCB's side-by-side are called _coplanar_ connectors.
+Board-to-board connectors which connect to PCBs side-by-side are called _coplanar_ connectors.

-Board-to-board-connectors which connect PCB's ontop of one another are called _mezzanine_ or _stacked_ connectors.
+Board-to-board-connectors which connect PCBs ontop of one another are called _mezzanine_ or _stacked_ connectors.

 {{< img src="stacked-board-to-board-connector-photo.png" width="700px" caption="An example of a 'mezzanine' or 'stacked' style of board-to-board connector."  >}}